Shamong Township, New Jersey: Local government

 Shamong Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held each January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Shamong Township Committee are Mayor Timothy L. Gimbel (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Michael S. DiCroce (R, term on committee and as deputy mayor ends 2022), Michael P. Cooney (R, 2021), Sean Gray (R, 2021) and Martin D. Mozitis (R, 2023), Brian Woods (2024) and Chris Zehnder (2024).
+As of 2023, members of the Shamong Township Committee are Mayor Michael S. DiCroce (R, term on committee ends December 31, 2025; term as mayor ends 2023), Deputy Mayor Martin D. Mozitis (R, term on committee and as deputy mayor ends 2023), Neil R. Wilkinson (R, 2025), Brian Woods (2024) and Chris Zehnder (2024).